fbpx

 Voluntary VAT Registration – Sometimes we’ve been asked by Yoga Teachers about registering voluntarily for VAT – you can do this where your turnover is below the threshold.
 The temptation arises to get VAT back on expenses, eg hiring a venue for a workshop, or studio rent.
 However it means you have to charge VAT on all your income which outweighs the saving; unless you put your prices up and risk losing business.
 See case studies 2 and 3 below.

-Cliff Edge – Be aware of the “cliff edge” effect of VAT, in other words if your turnover is £84,999 no vat is due, if its £85,001 then you pay VAT on everything.
-See case study 4 below, and note post VAT registration the break even is around £100,000.
+Be aware of the “cliff edge” effect of VAT, in other words if your turnover is £89,999 no vat is due, if its £90,001 then you pay VAT on everything.

 When you register you can make a one off claim for VAT incurred up to: